What’s the difference between urban planning and urban design?

 “The urban designers I know are passionate about the same things planners are passionate about – how to build sustainable, just, and socially connected public spaces,” says MacDonald.

-How they achieve those goals is where we find the real differences between urban planners and urban designers.
-Dr Gabriela Quintana Vigiola is the Course Director of the Master of Urban Planning and the Master of Urban Design at UTS and explains they are different sides of the same coin.
+Dr Gabriela Quintana Vigiola is a senior lecturer in planning at UTS and was previously the Course Director of the Master of Urban Planning and the Master of Urban Design.
+She explains that urban design and urban planning are different sides of the same coin.

 “Urban design focuses more on the shape and form of spaces, as well as people’s experiences of a place.
 Urban planning focuses on how these spaces function in an effective way to make people’s lives better.
 Both disciplines focus on the sustainability, adaptability and safety of cities – which is why both disciplines go hand in hand.”